fndvit/mds-udg-viz-i-dgcp-hackathon/README.md

 The Hackathon takes place in the P-IV building, EPS UdG on February 12, 2022.

 We will provide breakfast 🥐, lunch 🥪, snacks 🍌, coffee ☕ ...
-Bring your own mug ☕!!

 * 👋 **09:00** Welcome, reminder of logistics like working rooms, lunch, drinks, communication channels ...
 * 🙋‍♀️ **09:15** Standup meeting.
 Objectives, processes, what you want to achieve in the hackathon and any questions.